Donate

 • Free plan available

-• WireGuard and OpenVPN protocol support
+• WireGuard, OpenVPN, and Stealth protocol support

 • Kill switch and DNS leak protection